juliojimenez/hypermedia.systems/README.md

 pip3 install -r requirements.txt
 python3 app.py
 ```

+Each example runs on a different port.
+Run multiple examples simultaneously and compare them in the browser.

-You can also explore the project by using the links below.
+Explore the all the examples by using the links below.

 ## Examples